DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

      - It encrypts both the username and password and performs periodic reauthentication while connected using techniques to prevent replay attacks.
      - CHAP was the next protocol after PAP, but it also only carries passwords
      - CHAP is one of the authentication protocols used over Point-to-Point Protocol (PPP) links.
 CHAP 📝hashes 📝usernames and 📝passwords to prevent them from being transmitted in clear text.
 It performs authentication using a challenge-response that is resistant to replay attacks.
+     -  It was an improvement from the previous Password Authentication Protocol (PAP) which sent the password in clear text.
+CHAP hashes the password in combination with a challenge number called a Number used ONCE 📝(NONCE).
 - 📗**Password Authentication Protocol (PAP)**: PAP transmits usernames and passwords in 📝cleartext.
      - It offers no form of encryption;
      - it simply provides a means to transport the logon credentials from the client to the authentication server.